Frank Zane: Bodybuilding career

 Zane is a three-time Mr. Olympia (1977 to 1979).
 His reign represented a shift in emphasis from mass to aesthetics.
 Zane's physique featured the second-thinnest waistline of all the Mr. Olympias (after Sergio Oliva), with his wide shoulders making for a distinctive V-taper.
 He stood at 5 ft 9 in and had a competition weight of less than 190 pounds when he won all three of his Mr. Olympias.
-He was given the nickname "The Chemist" due to his Bachelor of Science degree and, as he puts it: "Back in the day I took a lot of supplements and tons of amino acids.
+He was given the nickname "The Chemist" for his Bachelor of Science degree and, as he puts it: "Back in the day I took a lot of supplements and tons of amino acids.
 Still do.
 But back then it was pretty unusual.
 That's how I got the nickname The Chemist."